stkao05/layout-grid/README.md

 ### Shortcut Support

-You can toggle hide and show of grid via the shortcut `ctrl + g`.
-By default, shortcut support is turn off, and you can enable via the `shortcut` attribute.
+You can toggle hide and show of grid with the shortcut `ctrl + g`.
+Enable shortcut support with the `shortcut` attribute.

 ```html
 <layout-grid shortcut />